 Experimental variation: original recording contents.
 The design of our original recordings is guided by our distinction between the level and reliability of a prediction about a variable.
 We make the following observations about this distinction.
 First, this distinction is parsimonious, theoretically appealing, and general.
-To perform a belief update from any piece of information, a Bayesian listener always requires both a signal value and a signal precision.
-Moreover, a level and reliability are always (implicitly or explicitly) conveyed by any forecast (for example, the absence of explicit confidence or reliability statements could itself be an indicator of the forecast's reliability).
-Second, our distinction connects with previous belief formation research: for example, some research suggests that people pay insufficient attention to the weight or precision of evidence when forming their beliefs in abstract and quantitative updating tasks (Massey and Wu, 2005; Griffin and Tversky, 1992).
-Third, note that our taxonomy is different from the distinction between information about the first and second moment of a variable.
-Specifically, reliability is an attribute of a signal structure rather than a property of the distribution of a variable.
+To perform a belief update from any piece of information, a Bayesian agent always requires both a signal value and a signal precision.
+Moreover, level and reliability are always-implicitly or explicitly-conveyed by any forecast.
+For example, even the absence of explicit confidence or reliability statements could itself be an indicator of the forecast's reliability.
+Second, our distinction connects with previous belief formation research: for example, some research suggests that people pay insufficient attention to the weight or precision of evidence when forming their beliefs in abstract and quantitative updating tasks (Massey and Wu, 2005; Griffin and Tversky, 1992; Augenblick et al., 2024).
+Third, note that our taxonomy is different from the distinction between information about the first and second moment of the forecast state.
+Specifically, reliability is an attribute of a signal structure rather than a property of the distribution of the forecast state.